 Need to refinance?
 Compare mortgage offers from multiple banks by visiting Lending Tree.

 If you have a student loan through a bank and not the federal government, your "private loan" may have a variable interest rate that can change.

 Variable student loan rates are tied to an interest rate called Libor — which is besties with the Fed's federal funds rate.
 They tend to follow each other.
 So, Fed rate increases tend to make student loan debt more expensive.

 You could refinance into a fixed-rate loan.
 Your chances of refinancing will be better if you have a stellar credit score, typically 700 or above.

 Curious about your credit score?
-You can check it with Credit Sesame.)
+You can check your credit score online for free with Credit Sesame.

 5. Car loan rates rev up